tikv/rfcs/text/2019-11-13-follower-replication.md

     2. The progress state should be `Replicate` but not `paused`
     3. The progress has the smallest `match_index`

 3. If no delegate is picked, the leader does Log Replication itself.
-Especially, if a group contains the leader it self, no delegate will be set by default except in some cases such as massively large group, which is able to be controlled by upper layer.
+Especially, if a group contains the leader it self, no delegate will be set by default except in some cases like meeting a massively large group.
+And the feature of enabling choosing delegate of such 'leader group' can be controlled by upper layer.

-And let's talk about these rules carefully:
-For rule 1, It's obvious that a node requiring a snapshot is not a proper choice because its progress is too far behind and its raft logs are highly possible to be stale.
+For rule 1, it's obvious that a node requiring a snapshot is not a proper choice because its progress is too far behind and its raft logs are highly possible to be stale.

 In most cases, what `recent_active` is true means the node keeps communicating with the leader if `check_quorum` is enabled so rule 2.1 is reasonable.